 and a gorgeous planting scheme was installed surrounding the patio and lawn.
 The lawn irrigation system was challenging since the water pressure and water volume on the property was low.
 Several valves were needed to accommodate the size of the sod lawn, and all were scheduled with a Raindial six-station indoor controller.

 Gardens come in flavors…and we felt we needed to maintain the flavor of an old time west Petaluma country property.
 Plantings included hydrangeas, pieris japonica, Japanese maples (Tamukeyama), lorapetalum ‘Purple Majesty, ferns, nandina ‘Firepower, society garlic and lots of star jasmine in the back forty.

 The family loves to grow and pick their veggies, so they asked us to build four large redwood vegetable boxes.
 Once constructed the boxes were set in an area of decomposed granite, which was bordered by steel headers.

 A low voltage lighting system was installed, with path lights at strategic entries and exits to and from the patio, ‘campground area’, and around the large lawn, while floodlights illuminated various trees.
 The oak received special attention with three floodlights with stronger bulbs.

 This landscape is a classic example of our tag line ‘Gardens for Life’.
 We built a spectacular garden that was tailored to the lifestyle needs of the homeowner.
-And definitely kid friendly!
+And definitely a kid-friendly garden!